greanbaby/PincherCreekEMR/README.md

 # PincherCreekEMR
-Pincher Creek Alberta Canada Electronic Medical Record This OSCAR EMR FORM pulls data and has buttons to link to all other parts of the EMR easily.
+Pincher Creek Alberta Canada Electronic Medical Record *People keep asking me: why should I care about this new eForm?
+ANSWER: It is the most efficient and modern coding method to get data from OSCAR into your eForm* This OSCAR EMR FORM pulls data and has buttons to link to all other parts of the EMR easily.
 This form is meant to be a template to build upon.
 These 4 files need to be imported to OSCAR to use the eForm that links to all parts of the OSCAR EMR: